bigred76002/destiny-notes/Vow-of-the-Disciple.md

 After your first successful run per week PER ACCOUNT you will have the ability to purchase ONE Resonant (red bordered) weapon for 20 spoils.
 You will be given the option from all the ones that you have unlocked so far.
 Subsequent purchases made are random rolls.
 Make sure to pick one up as you will need 5 to craft them.

+### "Looping Catalyst" Challenge
+More info coming...

+### "Symmetrical Energy" Triumph
+Any energy deposit in Dominion must be accompanied by another deposit within 5 seconds.

 ## Raid Loot Table